wireapp/wire-server/docs/src/developer/developer/api-versioning.md

 write adapting functions in terms of the new input/output types, or even use a mixed approach.
 The adapting functions need not be pure in general, and they might even perform further RPC calls.

+## Versioning changes in events

+Making incompatible changes to events is also sometimes necessary, or at least desirable.
+Unfortunately, there is no direct way to make API versioning preserve compatibility with older clients when the format of events changes.
+This is because the format of events is decided when they are generated, which is of course before they are fetched by the clients.
+By the time the backend is made aware of the version supported by a client, it is too late to change any logic of event generation or serialisation.

+However, there are ways to alter the event API in incompatible ways without breaking older clients.
+Namely, we can tie a change X in the format of an event to a specific api version N. This means that in order for a client to support any version *after* N, it has to be able to consume events in any format, before or after X.

+If clients respect this constraint, then the backend only needs to keep the old format around for as long as version N is supported, and can apply change X as soon as version N is dropped.

+Conversely, clients need to be advised on when it is ok for them to drop their legacy event parsing code.
+Unfortunately, determining this point in time is complicated by the fact that legacy events may be retained by a backend for some time after it has been upgraded to a version that emits events in the new format.
+Therefore, this has to be worked out on a case by case basis.

+More precisely: When a new version Q of a backend is released, some time after version N is dropped, *if* we can ensure that no version lower than N is running anywhere in production, and hasn't been for a time at least as long as the maximum event retention time, *then* we can drop the requirement for clients to be able to read events in the legacy format, *as long as they support only versions larger or equal to Q*.